arnowelzel/lightbox-photoswipe/readme.txt

 == Screenshots ==

-1. Configuration options in the backend
+1. General options in the backend
+2. Theme options in the backend
+3. Options for captions in the backend
+4. Sharing options in the backend
+5. Desktop options in the backend
+6. Mobile options in the backend
-2. Example for the use in the frontend
+7. Example for the use in the frontend

 == Changelog ==